 To be eligible for registration, industrial designs must be new and do not include a method of construction or design that is dictated solely by function.
 In addition, the design of the article must not be dependent upon the appearance of another article of which it forms an integral part.

 Local applicants can file registrations individually or through a registered industrial designs agent.
 However, foreign applicants will need to seek the services of a registered industrial designs agent.
-Registered industrial designs are protected for an initial period of five years which may be extended for another two 5-year terms, providing a total protection period of 15 years.
+Registered industrial designs are protected for an initial period of five years which may be extended for 4 further consecutive terms of 5-years, providing a total protection period of 25 years.

-The Copyright Act 1987 provides comprehensive protection for copyrightable works.
+The Copyright Act 1987 provides comprehensive protection for copyright works.
 The Act outlines the nature of works eligible for copyright (which includes computer programs), the scope of protection, and the manner in which the protection is accorded.
-There is no registration for copyright works.
+Copyright subsists in every work eligible for copyright protection of which the author is a qualified person.

 Copyright protection for literary, musical or artistic works is for the duration of the life of the author and 50 years after his death.
 In sound recordings, broadcasts and films, copyright protection is for 50 years after the works are first published or made.

-The Act also provides protection for the performer's rights in a live performance which shall continue to subsist for fifty years from the beginning of the calendar year following the year in which the live performance was given.
+The Act also provides protection for the performer’s rights in a live performance which shall continue to subsist for 50 years from the beginning of the calendar year following the year in which the live performance was given or was fixed in a sound recording.

 A unique feature of the Act is the inclusion of provisions for its enforcement.
-The amendment of the Copyright Act 1987, which was enforced on 1 October 2003 confers power of arrest (including arrest without warrant) to enforcement officers of the Ministry of Domestic Trade, Cooperative and Consumerisme (MDTCC) formerly known as Ministry of Domestic Trade and Consumer Affairs.
-This special team of officers of the MDTCC is appointed to enforce the Act and is empowered to enter premises suspected of having infringing copies and to search and seize infringing copies and contrivances.
+The amendment of the Copyright Act 1987, which was enforced on 1 October 2003, confers power of arrest (including arrest without warrant) to enforcement officers of the Ministry of Domestic Trade and Consumer Affairs (MDTCA).
+This special team of officer of the MDTCA is appointed to enforce the Act and is empowered to enter premises suspected of having infringing copies and to search and seize infringing copies and contrivances.